toast682/Stock-App/README.md

 instances of the app open.
 This will allow greater flexibility when it comes to being able to use the app.

-##Instructions for Grader
+##Instructions for Grader Phase 3
 - You can generate the loading event by simply starting the program.
 A gui should appear asking to load a stock.
 The GUI has a custom-made logo, and this is one part of my audio visual experience.
 - You can generate the "adding Xs to Ys" event by pressing "1" on the main menu (the "add new stock option"), and a new gui should appear asking to fill out some information about the stock you want to add.
-When you click submit, assuming you have no errors, you shal hear a cash register sound effect.
+When you click submit, assuming you have no errors, you shall hear a cash register sound effect.
 This is the second part of my audio visual effect, and adds to the effect of the GUI.
 - You can locate my visual component on the load gui option, and that is the logo of my application.
 - You can trigger my audio component by simply pressing submit on the "add a new stock" gui.
 It is the sound of the cash register.
 - You can save the state of my application by simply pressing save when exiting the application gui.
 - You can reload the state of my application by simply pressing load when opening the application.

+##Phase 4
+###Phase 4: Task 2
+For this phase of my project, I decided to robustness to the "Stock" class in the "model" package.
+I believed that this would make my project much more desirable due to the simple fact that when you create a new stock, the inputs for the stock fields (amount, name, date, purchasePrice) cannot be of a different type than the expected type, otherwise a InputMismatch error will be throws, causing the program to quit.
+This is quite a big headache fo the end user who presumable does not want to enter the same fields over and over again due to the fact that they made a simple typo.
+Thus, an exception called "IncorrectTypeException" is thrown when a "InputMismatchError"  is thrown.
+The second exception comes in the form of a "MassiveStockFindError".
+This error is thrown when the program tries to find a stock within the stock portfolio, but the stock does not exist within the stock portfolio.
+This makes it so that if the user tries to find a stock, the program will inform them that said stock does not exist.
+###Phase 4: Task 3
+An area where I improved cohesion and reduced coupling is when the "AddStock" tries to set the fields within the stock class to certain fields, I felt that rather than making it so that the program